Gabriel Jesus 'likes Arsenal project' but Gunners set to face competition from six other clubs for Man City striker | Goal.com

 Jesus' representatives opened talks with Arsenal last month as Mikel Arteta seeks to bolster his attacking options at Emirates Stadium for the 2022-23 campaign.

-Pettinati says his client is attracted to a new start with the Gunners, but has also revealed that there are several other clubs in the running for his signature at this stage.
+Pettinati says Jesus is attracted to a new start with the Gunners, but has also revealed that there are several other clubs in the running for his signature.

-"There are 6 more clubs interested in Gabriel - he’s focused on final games with Man City, we’ll see."
+"There are six more clubs interested in Gabriel - he’s focused on the final games with Man City, we’ll see."